ganmath/technical-assessment/vector-population/README.md

 # Technical Assessment Project

-This project is designed for [Provide a brief description of the project's purpose].
+This project is designed for population of a PostgreSQL database with vector of any given size of randomly generated numbers ranging from 1 to 10.

 ## Table of Contents
 - [Project Overview](#project-overview)